18 Feb Directors Responsibilities

 - A duty to act as the director considers will promote the success of the company for the benefit of its members as a whole, having regard (amongst other things) to:

 - business relations with suppliers, customers and others

 - impact on the community and the environment

-- desirability of a reputation for high standards of business conduct
+- the desirability of a reputation for high standards of business conduct

 - need to act fairly as between members

-This duty is made subject to any requirement to act in the interests of creditors (e.g. where the company is insolvent and wrongful trading might occur).
+This duty is subject to any requirement to act in the interests of creditors (e.g. where the company is insolvent and wrongful trading might occur):

-- A duty to avoid conflicts of interest – but conflicts can be authorised by the board (so long as there are enough ‘independent’ directors)
+- Avoid conflicts of interest – but conflicts can be authorised by the board (so long as there are enough ‘independent’ directors)

-- A duty not to accept benefits from third parties – they can still only be approved by the shareholders
+- Not to accept benefits from third parties – they can still only be approved by the shareholders

-- A duty to declare to other directors any interest in a proposed transaction or arrangement – a ‘general’ notice can be provided at a board meeting dealing with ongoing transactions with a particular company.
+- Declare to other directors any interest in a proposed transaction or arrangement – a ‘general’ notice can be provided at a board meeting dealing with ongoing transactions with a particular company.